 Lucy ably shares her belief that we can all become a part of ethical fashion, and also maintain a fashionable look.
 And how this can be achieved by gaining an understanding of what we wear and where our clothes are made.

-In “The Wardrobe to Die For” she helps us to understand how our shopping, what we purchase and the fashion decisions we make impacts our environment.
+In “The Wardrobe to Die For” she helps us to understand how our shopping, what we purchase, and the fashion decisions we make impact our environment.
 She follows this up with her ideas about how the fashion industry can make a change for the better.

 Buy Lucy's book on Amazon: To Die for: Is Fashion Wearing Out the World?
 Lucy Siegle

 The Copenhagen Fashion Summit is the largest event that focuses on sustainability and fashion.
 The driving force behind this is the Danish Fashion Institute of which Eva Kruse is the CEO and President.